NicholasThrom/goosepedia/README.md

 ## Regular replacement

-A list of 150 word replacements is iterated through, to make sure the content of the article is goose-related.
+A list of over 150 word replacements is iterated through, to make sure the content of the article is goose-related.

 This isn't very technically challenging but took a while.